 The Dissertation Seminar is designed to assist students in identifying suitable dissertation topics and developing appropriate methodological approaches.
 The seminar provides opportunities to assist students in building a firm foundation upon which to engage in independent research and scholarship to advance existing knowledge.
 Students are required to prepare papers related to their dissertation topic for presentation and discussion with the doctoral student group.
 Outside speakers from the UConn community are brought in to engage students on issues related to library resources, report writing, research funding support, data analysis, and the institutional review board process.
 The seminar will develop and strengthen students' scientific communication skills in preparation for the initiation of their dissertation proposal.

+6460.
+Teaching and Learning in Social Work Education: Roles and Contexts

+Three credits.

+This three-credit course, offered in the fall semester following completion of the Comprehensive Examination, is designed to prepare students for the multiple roles of social work educators.
+The course explores historical and contemporary pedagogical theories, approaches and strategies within a social justice framework.
+Students will have opportunities to observe master teachers, develop guest lectures, and/or provide faculty liaison to the field.
+Students will develop teaching philosophy statements for their job search portfolios.